aliabdullah1215/holbertonschool-hbnb/part1/technical_documentation.md

 ---

 ## 3. Review Submission

-**Overview**: Allows users to submit ratings and feedback for places they have experienced.
+**Overview:** Allows users to submit ratings and feedback for places they have experienced.

 ```mermaid
 sequenceDiagram